What is REF?

 Impact case studies

-Each subject-based Unit of Assessment (UOA) will require impact case studies describing specific non-academic impacts that occurred during 1 August 2013 to 31 December 2020 that were underpinned by excellent research undertaken within the submitted unit.
-The underpinning research must have been produced by the submitting HEI during 1 January 2000 to 31 December 2020.
+Each subject-based Unit of Assessment (UOA) will require impact case studies describing specific non-academic impacts that were underpinned by excellent research undertaken within the submitted unit.

 Impact case studies are assessed in terms of their "reach and significance" regardless of the geographic location in which they occurred - whether locally, regionally, nationally or internationally.